Twilight876/cipher/README.md

 # cipher
-cipher projectg written in c
+cipher project written in c by Twilight aka Ali